Nuclear Stress Test: What is it?

 - Horizontal Long Axis (front to back)

-The images are processed by the nuclear medicine technologist using specialized software.
+The nuclear medicine technologist processes the images using specialized software.
 This software creates the slices of the heart, cleans up noise and artifacts, and applies a color filter for easier viewing.
 A normal nuclear stress test image is shown below.

-A nuclear stress test can be thought of as a comparative test, i.e. two sets of images are compared side by side for differences.
-In many cases, CAD and ischemia presents itself upon exertion of the patient causing symptoms like chest pain and shortness of breath.
+A nuclear stress test can be thought of as a comparative test, i.e. two sets of images that are compared side by side for differences.
+In many cases, CAD and ischemia present themselves upon exertion of the patient, causing symptoms like chest pain and shortness of breath.
 Symptoms from ischemia are caused by the heart not receiving the blood it requires to function.

 Normal versus Abnormal: